boazbk/tcs/README.md

 Please use the [issues](https://github.com/boazbk/tcs/issues) and [pull requests](https://github.com/boazbk/tcs/pulls) to post any suggestions, comments, typo fixes, etc..

+I am working on improving the notes on the summer of 2018.
+My main priorities are:

+* Add explanations, proof ideas, examples.

+* Add exercises

+* Emphasize the "non importance" of the choice of particular models (NAND vs circuits, NAND++/NAND<< vs Turing machines/ RAM machines).

+* Write two chapters: space bounded computation and proofs and programs.

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.